 In November 2006, when I needed to get some cartridges for my Canon printer, I found an online retailer called esumables.com (also esumables.co.uk), a small family-run company based in Scotland.
 Their web site gave the impression

 of efficiency and quick delivery.
 I was only too happy to deal with a family business rather than a large, bland giant, so I placed an order for four black cartridges and one colour.
 This amounted to a total

-with esumables.com I can only say stay away unless you enjoy making endless chase-up calls, being personally insulted, lied
+with esumables.com, who trade as Redstick Ltd, I can only say stay away unless you enjoy making endless chase-up calls, being personally insulted, lied

 to and receiving the wrong goods.

 When there was no sign of the goods after a week I started to worry a bit.
 I phoned and was told no problem, the cartridges would

 be sent the next day.
 Not true, and several such calls elicited the same answer over the next week or so.
 By then I did not have all that long before I was due to go to Prague for a long period, so I decided that the

 best thing to do was to suggest offering an alternative delivery address.
 I phoned again and was assured that the goods had

 now been sent, so there was no need to worry.
 This was on a Monday.
 I wasn’t very confident as the person I spoke to